Housing and Residence Life: Fall 2021

 Frequently Asked Questions

-It’s no secret that this year will surely look very different on campus than in years past.
+Things on campus continue to look different than in years past.
 We encourage students to make the living decision that’s best for them given the changes in classes and the campus community.
-With that being said, living on campus still offers you with the closest proximity to campus resources like the library, H&K, and opportunities for work-study.
+With that being said, living on campus still offers you the closest proximity to campus resources like the library, H&K, and opportunities for work-study.
 Our apartment-style residence halls offer a great deal of independence and autonomy while still providing a staff and community support structure that no off-campus landlord or residential management company can match.
 The mission of HRL is to provide a positive residential experience while supporting the evolving needs of our students.
-We are entirely focused on supporting you through a semester/year that is already shaping up to be unlike any we’ve had before.
+We are entirely focused on supporting you through a semester/year.

 UNO is unique in that most on-campus housing facilities on Dodge and Scott campuses are apartment- or suite style.
 This means that every resident has their own room in an apartment or suite of no more than four people.
 Most apartments have two bathrooms, so nearly all residents share bathroom space with only one other person.
 This setup limits the amount of shared spaces and surfaces each resident interacts with on a regular basis.